netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

 L4LB Custom Resource
 --------------------

-In the previous section, when we changed the service type from “ClusterIP” to “LoadBalancer”, Netris-Operator detected a new request for a network load balancer, then it created L4LB custom resources.
+In the previous section, when we changed the service type from "ClusterIP" to "LoadBalancer", Netris-Operator detected a new request for a network load balancer, then it created L4LB custom resources.
 Let’s see them:

 .. code-block:: shell-session